 kaybob duvernay program overview

-Acres in the emerging Duvernay resource play.
+Net acres in the emerging Duvernay resource play

-Operated interest held by Chevron Canada.
+Owned and operated interest held by Chevron Canada

 Chevron Canada’s operations in the Fox Creek area include ongoing community consultations, engagement with First Nations and participation in the Fox Creek Operators Group.